Bank OZK Arena: History

-The Bank OZK Arena, formerly known as Summit Arena and Bank of the Ozarks Arena, is a 6,300-seat multi-purpose arena in Hot Springs, Arkansas, USA.
+Events

 It hosts local sporting events, concerts, and assorted other engagements such as the Miss Arkansas Pageant.
 It was opened in 2003 with a concert by Tony Bennett.
 The arena can seat 6,050 for sporting events and circuses.
 It has hosted the Arkansas Activities Association's High School Basketball Championships since 2012 and the Great American Conference's Women's Volleyball Championship since 2013.
-It has been the site of the Forrest L. Wood national bass fishing championship three times and will host the event again in 2015.
+It has been the site of the Forrest L. Wood national bass fishing championship five times (2007, 2011, 2015, 2018, 2019).

+Hot Springs Convention Center

 The arena, with a 47 ft ceiling height and 30750 sqft of exhibit space, is the newest facility in the Hot Springs Convention Center complex, which also includes a 72000 sqft exhibit hall which is used for trade shows, conventions, and other events (maximum capacity: 8,000), has a 30 ft ceiling height, and can be divisible into four smaller halls; and fifteen meeting rooms, including the 15950 sqft Horner Hall ballroom with capacity of up to 1,850 and capable of hosting banquets, meetings and other special events, along with 13735 sqft of meeting space in the other 14 meeting rooms.

 The complex is also home to a permanent art collection.